 Issues with conversation could also be a sign.
 We all forget words from time to time, but if your parent is frequently forgetting basic words and using the wrong words to describe simple everyday things, Alzheimer’s could be to blame.

 If your parent has been diagnosed with Alzheimer’s, we can help.
-C-Care offers high-quality home care services and can ensure that your loved one is looked after when you can’t be there.
+C-Care offers high-quality Alzheimer’s nursing care services and can ensure that your loved one is looked after when you can’t be there.
 Call us today to learn more.

 Free care service for the first 8 hours on a monthly commitment.